 If even only ONE person benefitted from the work I put into typing all of this info…

-then that one person MADE MY DAY, and it was it all worth it.
+then that one person MADE MY DAY, and it was all worth it.

 If you are that person: hit me up in the comments below.

-I want to hear about you.
+I want to hear from you.
 I want to hear your stories.